-For larger banners, say 30" wide by 60" and bigger, especially when mounting two banners per pole, we recommend tool-applied 3⁄4" wide Band-It® brand banding (or equal) that is "double-wrapped" for the strongest, most fail-safe installations.
-See the BannerFlex Installation Instructions included in this Guidebook for a pictorial explanation of Band-It and "double-wrapping".
+For larger banners, say 30" wide by 60" and bigger, especially when mounting two banners per pole, we recommend tool-applied 3⁄4" wide banding that is "double-wrapped" for the strongest, most fail-safe installations.
+See the BannerFlex Installation Instructions included in this Guidebook for a pictorial explanation of tool applied stainless steel banding and "double-wrapping".

-On what diameters of light poles will tool-applied Band-It Banding or Screw Gear Banding Work?
+On what diameters of light poles will tool-applied banding or Screw Gear Banding Work?